VDM-Maintainer-Group/virtual-domain-manager/README.md

 **VDM is a workspace manager for GUI applications.**

-- When workspace is open, VDM will record the status of all *managed GUI applications*.
+- When workspace is opening, VDM will record the status of all *managed GUI applications*.

-- When workspace is closing, VDM will close all *managed GUI applications* and restore them when workspace is re-open.
+- When workspace is closing, VDM will close all *managed GUI applications* and restore them when re-open.

 - The *managed GUI applications* are introspected by VDM via [SRC interface](./interface/org.vdm-compatible.src.xml) definition.